TrashPandaCode/reports/pmpt-bv-final/chapters/contributions.typ

   Regarding the dataset, I co-authored the corresponding documentation, focusing on the synthetic data generation process.
 I also co-authored the section describing the simple experiment and contributed to the broader discussion in the experiments section.
 Additionally, I was responsible for writing the subsection on the t-SNE visualizations used to evaluate feature-space clustering.
 Finally, I designed and created the Gantt charts used to visualize our project timeline.

   == Milan Jezovsek
+  === Project Phase
+  - been involved in the real world data collection
+  - generated synthetic data using Jonathan's tooling
+  - experimented with the models architecture

+  === Documentation Phase
+  - contributed to the documentation by initializing the fundamental concepts section and fleshing out the parts for Reverberation Time.
+Laying the groundwork for the section on Reverberation Time which has then been restrucutred and expanded by other team members and myself

   == Philipp Wendt
   === Project Phase